Table of Contents

 Once you have been accepted as a team member, you can create a Compliance Profile for an organization.
 A Compliance Profile is simply a list of compliance tasks for a particular fiscal year based on key fiscal year and organizational data.

-To create a Compliance Profile, select the Generator link on the left sidebar or on the bottom of the organization’s profile page to access the wizard for creating a new compliance profile for a particular fiscal year.
+To create a Compliance Profile for a particular fiscal year, select the Generator link on the left sidebar or on the bottom of the organization’s profile page to access the wizard for creating a new compliance profile for a particular fiscal year.
 The resulting compliance profile is a list of tasks for a particular year that you use to assign work to team members, assign due dates, learn more about the particular task, or communicate with other team members via comments.

 To view previously generated compliance profiles for other fiscal years, select Task Lists from the left sidebar and select the year you would like to view, or visit the organization profile page.